 Even if you have herpes and your partner doesn’t, you can easily have a fulfilling sex life while minimizing your risk of spreading the virus.

 It’s important to note the use of the word “minimizing” above.
 Even if you follow every safe sex guideline and use antiviral drugs to suppress herpes within your body, it simply isn’t possible to completely eliminate the risk of spreading the virus to your partner.

 However, a few small steps can go a long way towards reducing your transmission risk.
 These steps include:

 With the right combination of a positive attitude, antiviral drug use and safe sex, having herpes doesn’t need to spell the end of your sex life.
-Having sex with herpes is still possible, so long as you follow the advice above and, like millions of other people with herpes, be smart, safe and open with the people you love about your status.
+Follow the advice above and like millions of other people with herpes, you’ll have no problems living a normal, fulfilling sexual and romantic life.